CodyNault/WhatTheVax/Oregon/Jackson.md

-Here are some other info sites I check often.
+Here are some other info sites to check often as things keep changing.

 https://covidvaccine.oregon.gov/